hydrotian/hydrotian.github.io/_pages/homepage.md

 ---

 ### Feb.
 2023
-- I'm excited to work with Ted again on developing a preproposal in response to the DOE's [FAIR](https://science.osti.gov/Initiatives/FAIR/Funding-Opportunities) call.
+- I'm excited to work with Ted again on developing a proposal in response to the DOE's [FAIR](https://science.osti.gov/Initiatives/FAIR/Funding-Opportunities) call.
+- Attend EBSD mini-conference in PNNL campus.

 ### Jan.
 2023
 - Matt's baseflow paper is published on WRR.